Find a library

 - Tuesday 10am to 7pm

 - Sunday closed

-- Public PCs and wifi - You'll need your library card number to use a PC or the wifi.
+Computers and wifi - 6 PCs available for public use.
+You'll need your library card number to access these services

-- Home Library Service - If you're unable to access the library the Home Library Service may be able to assist you.
+Home Library Service - for those unable to access the library in person.

 Public art at Grove Vale Library